 Leaving aside Health and Safety requirements, there are other considerations that you need to take into account at the planning stage of the operation.
 For instance, will you need special tools when dismantling your warehouse pallet racking?
 It is quite possible that you will.
 If you try to do the job using tools that are not suitable for the job this may well increase delay and cost.
 It may also increase the pressure on your people, increasing the chances of error or accident.

-Without being too pessimistic, it will be apparent, from the few examples given above, that there is more involved in dismantling your warehouse pallet racking than meets the eye!
+Without being too pessimistic, it will be apparent, from the few examples given above, that there is more involved in dismantling your racking than meets the eye!
 In fact, there are so many important technical and safety issues to be taken into account, and a mistake can be so costly, that the best course is usually to engage the services of an expert to do the work for you.